 On February 27, some researchers from Wuhan University Zhongnan Hospital published one study on the "fuyang" phenomenon on the JAMA magazine network (Journal of the American Medical Association): four COVID-19 patients, medical staff members aged 30 to 36, who met criteria for hospital discharge or home quarantine (absence of clinical symptoms and radiological abnormalities and 2 negative outcomes of the RT-PCR test) were positive by the RT-PCR test after a time interval of 5-13 days, with mild or moderate manifestations of the disease.

-March 1st the official website of the Hainan provincial government reported that the first “fuyang” patient from Hainan was discharged from the hospital again.
-Her body temperature had been stable for 5 days and both the throat swab and fecal test were negative twice (taken with an interval of more than 24 hours).
+March 1st Hainan provincial government official website reported that Hainan's first "fuyang" patient was discharged from hospital again.
+His body temperature had been stable for 5 days and both the throat swab and the fecal test were negative twice (performed with an interval of more than 24 hours).
 The province then established a stricter follow-up: from the day of discharge, over 12 weeks the patient is required to report to three revision nodes in the fourth, eighth and twelfth week.

 Review isolation and monitoring protocols?

-The "New Coronavirus Pneumonia Prevention and Control Plan (fifth edition)" stated that in addition to the disappearance of clinical symptoms, COVID-19 patients should undergo two consecutive nucleic acid tests (sampling interval of at least 1 day) and only with two negative results could they have been declared cured and discharged.
+The "New Coronavirus Pneumonia Prevention and Control Plan (Fifth Edition)" stated that in addition to the disappearance of clinical symptoms, COVID-19 patients should undergo two consecutive nucleic acid tests (sampling interval of at least 1 day) and only with two negative outcomes could they have been declared cured and discharged.
 The weekly edition of the Plan provides for an additional 14-day period of isolation and monitoring for discharged patients.
-The criticality, as identified by the National Health Commission, remains in excluding and isolating the factors capable of generating false negatives.
+The criticality, as identified by the National Health Commission, remains in the exclusion and isolation of the factors capable of generating false negatives.

 Zhang Xiaochun, Deputy Director of the Department of Diagnostic Imaging at Wuhan University Zhongnan Hospital told Beijing News that the two detection methods commonly used in China are anal swab and throat swab.
 The reason is that they are efficient and easy to use, therefore suitable for the current situation.
-However, these two methods have some critical issues: "COVID-19 may not be in the pharynx and anus, but elsewhere in the body (blood, disastrous, pleural effusion and cerebrospinal fluid).
+However, these two methods have some criticalities: "COVID-19 may not be in the pharynx and anus, but elsewhere in the body (blood, disastrous, pleural effusion and cerebrospinal fluid).
 Furthermore, the amount of virus in the discharged patient's body is generally small and may not be detectable during detection.
-There are also interfering factors such as the sensitivity of the kit and the physical differences of the patient that can generate “false negatives".
+There are also interfering factors such as kit sensitivity and patient physical differences that can generate "false negatives."".
 Therefore, a "multi-pronged approach”, Whose implementation, however, would require time and resources that are not available in the state of emergency.